techiescamp/linux-foundation-coupon/README.md

 - If you have CKA, go for the [CKA to Kubestronaut Bundle](https://trainingportal.linuxfoundation.org/collections/cka-upgrade-to-kubestronaut-bundle)
 - If you have CKAD, go for the [CKAD to Kubestronaut Upgrade Bundle](https://trainingportal.linuxfoundation.org/collections/certified-kubernetes-application-developer-ckad-to-kubestronaut-upgrade-bundle)

-## 30% KubeCon + CloudNativeCon North America 2025

-KubeCon + CloudNativeCon North America is coming to Atlanta, November 10-1.

-All-Access Pass: This pass type includes entry to all 18 CNCF-hosted co-located events, and KubeCon + CloudNativeCon.

-KubeCon + CloudNativeCon Only Pass: This pass type includes entry to KubeCon + CloudNativeCon ONLY.
-No access will be granted to CNCF-hosted co-located events.

-> [!IMPORTANT]
->**Coupon:** Use code **COMTECHIES**

-> [!NOTE]
->Act Fast - code expires on August 26!

 ## Golden Kubestronaut Bundle Coupon

 If you are a Kubestronaut, you can go for the Golden Kubestronaut